meow-y/meowy/README.md

 - 👋 Hi, I’m @qaf
 - :octocat:I am interested in contributing Open Source.
-- 👀 I’m interested in Blockchain and Crypto.
+- 👀 Blockchain and Crypto enthusiastic.
 - 🌱 I’m currently learning Web3.
 - 💞️ I’m looking to collaborate on my projects.
 - :four_leaf_clover: If you are interested to hire me then let me know as well